- What is phantom pregnancy in dogs?

 Phantom pregnancies in dogs are very common, with symptoms from mothering behaviour and lactation, to lethargy and vomiting.
 Find out more about signs, causes and possible treatment.

 Has your dog started acting like they are pregnant, mothering their toys and creating a nesting space?
 Have you noticed mammary development and even milk from their nipples?
-Some female dogs may display signs equivalent to morning sickness; with lethargy and vomiting.
+Some female dogs may display signs equivalent to morning sickness; with lethargy and dog vomiting.
 If your dog has not been mated, this may leave you scratching your head as to why they appear pregnant.
 If they have been mated, before you get too excited about visions of cute puppies, you need to make sure it’s not a false or phantom pregnancy.

 What is phantom pregnancy in dogs?

-Symptoms of phantom pregnancy in dogs
+9 signs of phantom pregnancy in dogs

 You can expect to see many of the same symptoms of an actual pregnancy to manifest in the case of a false pregnancy.
 Although the signs vary between individuals, these are the main physiological and behavioural changes to look out for: